Theogony: Influence on earliest Greek philosophy

+Christian views of the Theogony

+John Milton viewed the Theogony as inspired by Satan.
+Milton's view, as articulated in Paradise Lost, was that once Satan was cast out from heaven, he became the muse that inspired Hesiod.
+What Hesiod wrote, therefore, was a corruption of the "actual" events that happened in the cosmological struggle of Satan against God.
+In particular, Milton asserted that the triumph of Zeus (i.e., the supreme deity) through guile, negotiation and alliances, was a corruption of God's omnipotence which did not require any ally.

+Milton's view echoes the views of early Christian patristic writers.
+Justin Martyr and Athenagoras of Athens, for example, asserted that heathen mythologies in general are demonic distortions of the "true" cosmological history.

 Other cosmogonies in ancient literature

 In the Theogony the initial state of the universe, or the origin (arche) is Chaos, a gaping void (abyss) considered as a divine primordial condition, from which appeared everything that exists.
-Then came Gaia (Earth), Tartarus (the cave-like space under the earth; the later-born Erebus is the darkness in this space), and Eros (representing sexual desire - the urge to reproduce - instead of the emotion of love as is the common misconception).
+Then came Gaia (Earth), Tartarus (the cave-like space under the earth; the later-born Erebus is the darkness in this space), and Eros (representing sexual desire—the urge to reproduce—instead of the emotion of love as is the common misconception).
 Hesiod made an abstraction because his original chaos is something completely indefinite.

 By contrast, in the Orphic cosmogony the unaging Chronos produced Aether and Chaos and made a silvery egg in divine Aether.
 From it appeared the androgynous god Phanes, identified by the Orphics as Eros, who becomes the creator of the world.